Which activities or events require special events permits?

 Can I film my movie here?

-Spectacular vistas of the Hudson River and Palisades, landmarked gardens, historic sites, and meandering paths combine to make Fort Tryon Park a popular location for film and television projects.
-If you wish to film in the park, please submit a permit request to the NYC Mayor’s Office of Film and Television.
-In addition, please send a letter of intent with proposed dates, time, size of cast and crew, and nature of shoot at least 10 days before the proposed filming date to Park Manager Daniel Mercado by email at firstname.lastname@example.org.
-Please note that filming is not permitted on weekends, due to the high volume of park usage.
+Spectacular vistas of the Hudson River and Palisades, landmarked gardens, historic sites, and meandering paths combine to make the park a popular location for film and television projects.
+NYC Parks regulates all film shoot and print ad photography permits for Fort Tryon Park.
+If you wish to film here, submit a permit request to the NYC Mayor’s Office of Film and Television.
+Filming is not permitted on weekends, due to the high volume of park usage.
 All equipment must be kept on paved areas.
-In addition, vehicles are not permitted in Fort Tryon Park.
+Vehicles are not permitted in Fort Tryon Park.

 I made a request already.
 What happened to it?

-For inquiries following a submitted request form, please call the administrator’s office of Northern Manhattan Parks at (212) 795-1388 extension 301.
-Please note that in most instances only the NYC Parks permit office can accurately assess whether a date is still available.
+For inquiries following a submitted request form, contact [email protected].
+Note that in most instances only the NYC Parks Permit Office can accurately assess whether a date is still available.

 No amplified sound